rociomer/cheat-sheets/slurm.md

 Interactive sessions are great during development, but if you have many large jobs to run, it is probably better to submit them as batch jobs.

-To run something on a specific GPU, if e.g. you would always like to use the same one on a device, or want to select one that is available, use:
+To run something on a specific GPU, if, for example, you would always like to use the same GPU on a device, or want to select one that is available (sometimes the "default" GPU is occupied), use:

 ```
 CUDA_VISIBLE_DEVICES=1 python example.py